Feriixu/remoteit-api-wrapper-rs/README.md

 ### Providing credentials using the credentials file as per remote.it spec

-:information_source: _You need to enable the `credentials_loader` feature to use this method.
+ℹ️ _You need to enable the `credentials_loader` feature to use this method.
 You can do this by running `$ cargo add -F credentials_loader`, or editing your `Cargo.toml` to look like this:_
 ```toml
 ...